Skip to main content

 How Do I Complete the Waiver Process?

-A waiver from must be submitted by anyone on a J-1 program who obtained their own insurance plan.
-Gallagher will verify that the insurance meets the requirements noted on page two of the DS-2019.
+• A waiver request must be submitted by anyone on a J-1 program who obtained their own insurance plan.
+The plan can be from a home country or from an alternative health insurance provider in the U.S.

-You do not need to submit a waiver if you enrolled in a Gallagher, Postdoc, or UC San Diego Health insurance plan* as these plans meet the requirements noted on page two of the DS-2019.
+• You do not need to submit a waiver if you enrolled in the UC Visiting Scholar Benefit Plan, UC Postdoc Plan, or the Kaiser, UC Blue & Gold, or UC Care plans for UC San Diego employees - these plans meet the J-1 requirements.

-*UC San Diego Health insurance plans require the purchasing of supplemental medical evacuation and repatriation of remains (MER) coverage.
+• Note: UC San Diego health insurance plans require the purchasing of supplemental medical evacuation and repatriation of remains (MER) coverage.

-After you receive a waiver, submit the J-1 Insurance Verification Form in iServices to complete your J-1 health insurance requirement.
+• After you receive a waiver email confirmation, submit the J-1 Insurance Verification Form in iServices to complete your J-1 health insurance requirement.

 What is Medical Evacuation and Repatriation (MER) Insurance and How Do I Purchase It?